Privacy notice for adults in family court proceedings

-- provide information, advice and other support for children and their families.
+- provide information and support to children and their families

 Where do we collect this information from?